zendive/jsdiff/README.md

 - `jsdiff-devtools.js` registers devtools panel
   - injects `console.diff` commands into inspected window's console interface
-    - each function clones arguments and sends them via `postMessage` to `jsdiff-proxy.js`
+    - each function clones arguments and sends them via `postMessage` to `jsdiff-proxy.js` in `jsdiff-console-to-proxy` message
-  - injects `jsdiff-proxy.js` that listens on window message and sends it further to chrome runtime.
+  - injects `jsdiff-proxy.js` that listens on window `jsdiff-console-to-proxy` message and sends it further to chrome runtime in `jsdiff-proxy-to-devtools` message
+  - listens on `jsdiff-proxy-to-devtools` and prepares payload for `vue/panel.js` and sends it with `jsdiff-devtools-to-panel-compare` message
+  - when user invokes devtools search command - informs `vue/panel.js` with `jsdiff-devtools-to-panel-search` message
-- when `jsdiff-panel.js` is visible in devtools, it reflects result of last invocation and listens for future messages
+- when `vue/panel.js` is visible in devtools
+  - reflects result of last compare request
+  - listens on `jsdiff-devtools-to-panel-compare` requests
+  - listens on `jsdiff-devtools-to-panel-search` and tries to find query in DOM
+    - if search query contains upper-case letter - the search will be case-sensitive

 ### Screenshot